 This is exactly how cards are supposed to work.
 To beat the credit card companies at their own game, you’ll want to pay your card balance down to zero every month.

 If you’re carrying accumulated credit card debt, however, you may not quite be at this point yet – so…

 Pay off your credit card debt by aiming for the one with the highest interest rate first.
 But, paying the highest interest debt first may not be the best option psychologically.
 Debt elimination is a journey and you may need some quick success to get going.

-While financially, paying off the highest interest rate is the best option, yet some expert suggests “Debt Snowball” method to eliminate debt.
+While financially, paying off the highest interest rate is the best option, yet some expert suggests a “Debt Snowball” method to eliminate debt.

-As per Dave Ramsey, a personal finance guru, this debt snowball method helps emotionally when you’re undertaking debt elimination journey.
+As per Dave Ramsey, a personal finance guru, this debt snowball method helps emotionally when you’re undertaking a debt elimination journey.

 How can you do it?

 Gather all the spare cash you can, and pour it into this account.
 Sell your spare bits and pieces, get a night shift job if it helps, but get this big monkey off your back.
 Keep making the minimum repayments on your other cards – you’ll get to them once this one’s paid down.

 As soon as the biggest money-eater is paid down to zero – never use it again.
 Cut it up if you don’t think you can resist.
 Then take the amount you were paying onto that card, and pour it into the account with the next highest interest rate, and so on.
 This way you’ll build debt reduction momentum.

 However, with debt snowball, you first pay off the debt which has the smallest balance, it may not be of highest interest.
 Once you see one debt eliminated, you can then concentrate on the next higher debt.
 Like a snowball, it gets bigger and faster as it moves.